lkk688/AWSIoTFreeRTOS/README.md

 You also can generate the #define strings via the tools in tools/certificate_configuration/CertificateConfigurator.html.
 Under Certificate PEM file, choose the ID-certificate.pem.crt that you downloaded from the AWS IoT console.
 Under Private Key PEM file, choose the ID-private.pem.key that you downloaded from the AWS IoT console.
 Choose Generate and save aws_clientcredential_keys.h, and then save the file in demos/include.
 This overwrites the existing file in the directory.

-The demo application is in demos/coreMQTT/mqtt_demo_mutual_auth.c, you can change the topic name and message in this file
+The demo application is in demos/coreMQTT/mqtt_demo_mutual_auth.c, you can change the topic name and message in this file.
+For example, the topic name is "TIIoT2021a/example/topic"
 ![image](https://user-images.githubusercontent.com/6676586/115984672-31254600-a55d-11eb-9bf4-bc12ca0b1013.png)

 You can now click build and debug to download the code to the hardware board.
 You can open the terminal window to see the output of the code.
 Click View->Terminal, click the first icon in the Terminal window to launch terminal.